Workers’ Compensation Insurance in Kentucky

 How does workers’ comp work in Kentucky?

 When an employee suffers a workplace injury or develops an occupational disease (such as black lung disease), workers' compensation covers the cost of the employee's medical treatment.
-It also provides disability benefits while the employee is recovering and unable to work.
+It also provides disability benefits for lost wages while the employee is recovering and unable to work.

 Policies usually include employer's liability insurance, which can help cover legal expenses if an employee blames their employer for an injury.
 However, the exclusive remedy provision in most workers' comp policies prohibits an employee from suing their employer if they accept workers' comp benefits.